 McDonald, a 6-foot-1-inch guard from Lorton, Va., starred at the Landon School in Bethesda, Md., where he earned First Team All-Met honors from The Washington Post in both 2011 and 2012.
 The 43rd-rated point guard prospect in the nation according to ESPN, McDonald averaged 22.7 points, 10.9 rebounds, four assists, four steals and one block as a senior in 2012, highlighted by 49-point, 18-rebound effort against conference rival Episcopal.
 He was a finalist for the 2012 ESPNHS Gatorade Maryland Player of the Year award, and was a three-time First Team All-Interstate Athletic Conference (IAC) selection.
 He capped his scholastic career as the lone incoming 2012-13 Atlantic 10 recruit to be named PARADE All-American.

 "Joe is a winner," said Coach Lonergan.
 "He is a fierce competitor with a high basketball IQ.
 Joe will have the opportunity to come in as a freshman and compete to be our starting point guard.
 I love his physical and mental toughness."

 Joseph Nathaniel McDonald ...
 Born Nov.
 30, 1993 in Ft.
 Riley, KS ...
 Son of Rodney and Gabriella McDonald ...
 Has two older sisters, Caitlin and Jasmine ...
-Jasmine is a junior on the Mount Olive (NC) College women's basketball team.
+Jasmine played four seasons on the Mount Olive (NC) College women's basketball team.